Kintyre/ksconf/docs/source/install_advanced.rst

     pip --version

-If you are running a different python interpreter version, you can instead run this as:
+If you are running a different Python interpreter version, you can instead run this as:

 ..  code-block:: sh